chipcullen/chipcullen_com/src/posts/surviving-a-major-product-launch.md

 ---
-title: 'Lessons Learned Surviving a Major Product Launch'
+title: Lessons Learned Surviving a Major Product Launch
-date: 2024-12-19T11:00:00-04:00
-permalink: 'surviving-a-major-product-launch/'
-description: 'I recently led the biggest launch so far in my career.
-It was far from smooth - how did we get through?'
+description: I recently led the biggest launch so far in my career.
+It was far from smooth - how did we get through?
+date: 2024-12-19T03:00:00+00:00
 draft: false
-tags: [communication]
+tags:
+  - communication
 ---
 I've been sitting on this for a while - but my team at PBS built out and launched a whole new version of [www.pbs.org](https://www.pbs.org), and it went live last month.

 This has been, by far, the largest effort that I've led in my career.
 I had been at PBS for the last major redesign, but I wasn't leading it.
 This project started over two years ago as an idea of mine, which got buy in from the rest of the organization.
 After a concerted effort of the last year solid, we had an implementation and launched in mid November.